top of page

 Our rotational shelter program and warm hospitality is the foundation of the Family Promise model.

-Working with community resources, Family Promise Affiliates provide comprehensive and targeted services, including extensive case management, at 1/3 the cost of traditional shelter.
-Furthermore, Family Promise Affiliates serve families of all compositions, often providing their only shelter option in a community.
+Working with community resources, all Family Promise Affiliates provide comprehensive and targeted services, including extensive case management.
 FPCA is Mobile’s only emergency housing program that provides shelter and services for the entire family at no cost to them.

 And it works.

 The resources are already there.
-In the community, there are congregations and organizations that can provide space in their buildings to serve as temporary homes.
-Day Centers, where families can take showers, receive case management, and look for housing and jobs, can be located at a house of worship or agency.
-There is transportation to get families from the host shelters to the Day Center and back.
+In the community, there are congregations and organizations that can provide meals and support to Guests in our Day Center.
+Families can shower, do laundry, receive case management, and look for housing and jobs.
+There is transportation to get families to and from school and case plan related activities.
 With volunteers giving their time, making meals, and sharing hospitality, family homelessness is addressed without the creation of expensive shelters.
 Across the country, people have realized that this innovative approach truly makes a difference for families experiencing homelessness—and more than 200,000 volunteers.

 These volunteers are the core of the program.
-They share food, spend the night, play with children and lend their passion and expertise to help families get back on their feet.
+They share food, spend their evenings, play with children and lend their passion and expertise to help families get back on their feet.
 They prove that motivated people can solve family homelessness.
 And, in the process, they truly create “home” – and a community – for families who have no place left to turn.

 GET HELP